-Collingwood, Ontario was historically known as one of the best places to ski in Ontario but not much beyond that.
-With the
+Ontario was historically known as one of the best places to ski in Ontario but not much beyond that.
+With the highest vertical

-highest vertical in Central Ontario it was a popular ski destination, but with limited facilities at the base, there were
+in Central Ontario it was a popular ski destination, but with limited facilities at the base, there were very few reasons

-at Blue back then was even less inspiring.
-Despite the presence of a small waterpark, the legendary Great Slide Ride - the
+Blue back then was even less inspiring.
+Despite the presence of a small waterpark, the legendary Great Slide Ride - the concrete

-concrete luge run that hurtled people down the hill on a rolling sled and the Monterra Golf Course, one always had the sense
+luge run that hurtled people down the hill on a rolling sled and the Monterra Golf Course, one always had the sense that there

 In 1999, Intrawest Corporation purchased a 50% stake and in the